 Perspective is typically broken down into two categories: objective and subjective.
 Objective shots are those that convey information without immediate regard for the perspective of the characters in the scene.
 More often than not, the camera is placed in a position that favors the perspective of an outside viewer.
 Subjective shots foreground the emotional experience of the characters in the scene, favoring the perspective of the character above all else.

 When editing for character, you might be tempted to use exclusively subjective shots.
 However, this might leave the audience feeling claustrophobic.
 Character-driven editing focuses on the experience and development of the character in service of that character’s role in the story.
-To a great editor, subjective and objective shots exist on a scale that can be deftly played to emphasize key moments of character development.

 What is character-driven editing?

 Character-driven editing is the use of editing techniques to enhance the audience’s engagement with a character’s subjective experience during moments of change.
 The editor and director artfully select key moments to grant the audience access to the character’s interiority so that the audience can see and feel the character’s growth.

 - The character’s emotional intensity in pursuit of their objective

 - The meaning behind each shots’ size, framing, angle, depth of field